 - Since launch, our d² products have saved:

-- Nearly 30 million kilograms of CO₂ emissions
+- Millions of kilograms of CO₂ emissions

 - The equivalent impact of planting 700,000 trees and growing them for a decade — that’s over 300 football fields of forest!